oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Where an organisation has already determined that a HYBRID solution is required, [additional considerations](https://learn.microsoft.com/en-au/azure/active-directory/hybrid/common-scenarios) will apply and these should also be reviewed.

-Microsoft Entra ID Design Decisions for all agencies and implementation types.
+Microsoft Entra ID Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---